 Our conviction level is Strong Buy for companies positioned to capture the early deployment phase and those innovating in advanced reactor designs or critical enabling technologies.
 We believe the macro tailwinds for energy security and decarbonization are too powerful to ignore, and SMRs offer a unique, scalable solution.

-Specific investment opportunities include: direct investment in publicly traded SMR developers like NuScale Power (SMR).
+Specific investment opportunities include direct investment in publicly traded SMR developers like NuScale Power (SMR).
 Additionally, consider companies providing critical components, engineering services (e.g., Fluor (FLR), a partner to NuScale), or advanced materials.
 The Trust Tech layer, encompassing cybersecurity, AI for operational efficiency, and blockchain for supply chain and regulatory compliance, also presents compelling opportunities for growth-oriented investors.
 We project that leading SMR developers could capture 20-30% of the global baseload power market in the next two decades, representing a multi-trillion-dollar valuation opportunity.

 While the SMR narrative is compelling, a sober assessment of the challenges and risks is paramount for any investor.
 This isn't a guaranteed home run; it's a calculated bet on a complex, highly regulated, and capital-intensive industry.

-Key Takeaway: SMRs face substantial risks from regulatory delays, public perception, initial cost overruns, supply chain limitations, and competition, all of which demand careful consideration and robust risk mitigation strategies.
+SMRs face substantial risks from regulatory delays, public perception, initial cost overruns, supply chain limitations, and competition, all of which demand careful consideration and robust risk mitigation strategies.

 Investing in SMRs requires a nuanced approach, recognizing the long-term horizon and the complex interplay of technology, regulation, and market dynamics.
 This isn't a quick flip; it's a strategic allocation to a foundational energy shift.